 Collecting vinyl has never been more appealing thanks to the resurrection of the format in recent years, but getting your hands on cheap vinyl records can sometimes be a struggle.
-But ahead of Amazon Prime Day, you can still grab a bargain or two – and we're here to help.
+But that's where we come in, as we've gathered together some of the top bargains available to buy online right now.

-It doesn't seem that long ago that vinyl was being written off due to the introduction of the CD?
-The doom mongers were out again when music streaming services such as Spotify, Apple Music and Tidal entered the fray.
+It doesn't seem that long ago that vinyl was being written off due to the introduction on the CD – and the doom mongers were out in force again when music streaming services such as Spotify, Apple Music and Tidal entered the fray.
 But the good news is that not only has vinyl managed to weather the storm, but it's blossoming once again.

 Artists have been quick to embrace the format – either reissuing old favourites with added bells and whistles, or bringing out their latest releases on eye-catching and limited-edition coloured vinyl, with a host of bonus tracks, demos, live cuts and more.

-But, as any vinyl junkie knows, the prices have been increasing along with the format’s new-found popularity, but we've come up with a list of some of the very best vinyl record deals in rock, metal, prog, alternative and more currently on the market.
+But, as any vinyl fan knows, the prices have been increasing along with the format’s new-found popularity, but we've come up with a list of some of the very best vinyl record deals in rock, metal, prog, alternative and more currently on the market.

 And that's not all.
 Here, you'll also find information about what to look for when purchasing vinyl, whether buying new is better than grabbing a dusty old second hand copy, investing in vinyl.
 And below, you'll also discover our pick of the best classic albums to own on vinyl.

 - The best budget turntables: Our pick of sub-£300 decks

 - The best Bluetooth turntables to put a modern spin on your vinyl records